Learn to Meditate: Popular Types of Meditation (for Beginners)

 What is it?

-Meditations that help us gain a better understanding of ourselves and the world.
+These types of meditations help us gain a better understanding of ourselves and the world.

 6. Mindfulness Meditation